The Planar Lipid Bilayer is an ideal tool for measuring pico- or nano-scale charge currents across a membrane.

 Faraday cages are commercially available from most table manufacturers and the most common design is that of a copper or aluminum mesh supported on an aluminum frame.
 Ideally, the cage frame is attached to the leg assembly of a floor-standing vibration isolation table but can also be attached directly to the table top.
 Entry is through large front panel doors.
 This design is most often used in conjunction with patch clamp setups since the large enclosure can house a microscope along with other devices.

 The isolation and damping of mechanical noise is critical to increasing the signal to noise ratio of a BLM workstation.
-Several approaches have been employed to eliminate large amplitude mechanical vibrations in an experimental setup and these include specially designed vibration isolation tables or optical benches (both usually floor standing) and heavy sheets resting on partially inflated inner tubes or tennis balls.
+Several approaches have been employed to eliminate large amplitude mechanical vibrations in an experimental setup and these include specially designed vibration isolation tables or optical benches (both usually floor standing) and an old-school approach of placing heavy sheets on on partially inflated inner tubes or tennis balls.

 Another, more subtle, source of noise in electrophysiological recording systems is associated with vibration of the headstage.
 This movement produces a rapidly fluctuating stray capacitance which appears as increased noise in the amplifier output and the effect can be minimized by shock mounting the headstage on a rigid support.
 The HH-1 headstage holder with magnetic base from Warner Instruments has been developed expressly for this purpose.